Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 This weekend we settled on Bowral on the trip out and Berrima on the way home.
 These two towns have great antique shops, and Bowral has several excellent cafes.

-If you are travelling in September, Tulip Time will be in full swing and must be seen!
+If you are travelling in September, Tulip Time will be on, and it’s worth building into your visit.

-Many of the sights in Canberra are free to visit but require you to book your spot
+Many of the sights in Canberra are free to visit making this great for a budget getaway

 Our Three Day Canberra Itinerary